Legus-Yeung/image-recognition/README.md

 ## Customization

 - **Change the image**: Update the `image_path` variable on line 26 of `model.py`
-- **Modify the prompt**: Change the prompt on line 40 to extract different information (e.g., "Describe the image in detail" for general image description)
+- **General Use-Case**: Change the prompt on line 40 to "Describe the image in detail" for general image description
-- **Adjust image resolution**: Modify `max_resolution` on line 30 to change the maximum image size (useful for managing VRAM usage)
+- **Adjust image resolution**: Modify `max_resolution` on line 30 to change the maximum image size (for managing VRAM usage)

-## How It Works

-The application uses the Qwen3-VL-2B-Instruct model, a lightweight vision-language model that can understand both images and text prompts.
-The model processes the input image and generates text based on the provided prompt.
-For OCR tasks, the prompt "Read all the text in this image" is used to extract all visible text.

-The model is loaded with:
-- `float16` precision for reduced memory usage
-- Automatic device mapping for optimal GPU utilization
-- Image resizing to manage VRAM constraints

-## Output

-The extracted text is saved to `example.txt` in UTF-8 encoding.
-The console output includes:
-- Model loading time
-- Image processing information
-- Inference time
-- Extracted text preview

 ## Google Vision Utility